trinodb/trino/presto-docs/src/main/sphinx/develop/system-access-control.rst

 All of the properties other than ``access-control.name`` are specific to the ``SystemAccessControl`` implementation.

-The ``access-control.name`` property is used by Presto to find a registered ``SystemAccessControlFactory`` based on the name returned by ``SystemAccessControlFactory.getName()``.
+The ``access-control.name`` property is used by Trino to find a registered ``SystemAccessControlFactory`` based on the name returned by ``SystemAccessControlFactory.getName()``.
 The remaining properties are passed as a map to ``SystemAccessControlFactory.create()``.